markusfisch/bots/README.md

-  -T, --shrink-step N         amount of turns until next shrink, default is 1 -l, --player-life N         life value of players, default is 1 -X, --shoot                 players can shoot, default depends on mode -g, --gems N                number of gems if there are gems, default equals
+  -T, --shrink-step N         amount of turns until next shrink, default is 1 -l, --player-life N         life value of players, default is 1 -X, --shoot                 players can shoot, default depends on mode -D, --diagonal-interval N   players can move diagonally every N turns,
-                              map width
+                              default is 0 for no diagonal movement -g, --gems N                number of gems if there are gems, default equals map width
   -R, --word STRING           custom word for "word" mode, random by default